medavox/PaituSite/README.md

 TODO
 ----
-* put labelled box around `%include`d code, with a clickable link (the filename) to download it
+* In rendered page, put labelled box around `%include`d code, with a download link (the filename)
 	- also insert language next to markdown code fence, if detectable
-* nicer anchor links support (less html-y, more markdownish) than standard markdown
 * fix the fact that stripping out tags will mean the lastinput and mdfiles versions are always different
-* Link between different pages on blog
-* Syntax Highlighting source code files, making them like in Dokuwiki
-	- Download link for source code files in surrounding page
-	- annotatable with prose on the html page, which is 'outside' the source code file
 * Date page written, and/or date last updated
 * Multiple Author support?
 * put generated tag pages in their own directory?